Workforce Development Programs

 Each school receives specific allocations for PD assistance, equipment, and non-expendable supplies to support career / vocational / technical education (CVTE) programs in the school.
 CVTE programs also aim to help improve performance in Mathematics, Language Arts and high school completion and graduation.
 Perkins CVTE programs receive assistance to set goals; measure competencies in occupational skills; upgrade programs; develop new programs; develop entrepreneurship opportunities; understand high skill/high demand/high wage opportunities in Western Massachusetts; develop local support and advisory boards; and develop internship, mentorship, and work study opportunities for students.
 Contact Matt Rigney if your school is interested in joining the Consortium.

-Paid STEM Internships
+Paid STEM Internship Program

 You have consistently kept members informed, have kept us appraised of state meetings and important new developments at the state policy level, and have assisted with student field trips, internships, job fairs, and more.
 I want to highlight your work that truly makes a difference!